HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: HiRO-ACE Overview

 Downscaling a single 16$^{\circ}\times$16$^\circ$ patch of one year of ACE2S output takes approximately 45 minutes on an H100 GPU; this could likely be reduced by an order of magnitude by more careful optimization of the downscaling model (e.g., through distillation of the denoiser \cite<e.g.,>{salimans2022progressivedistillationfastsampling}).

-The 10-year km-scale reference simulation is by far the most expensive and time-consuming part of training the ML models (see Section 3), but it also has many other scientific applications.
+The 10-year km-scale reference simulation is by far the most expensive and time-consuming part of training the ML models, requiring more than 800 GJ of energy (see Section 3), but it also has many other scientific applications.
 Training ACE2S and HiRO takes 7 days and 4 days, respectively, on 8 H100 GPUs.
+The combined energy cost of training both models is around 1\% ($\sim$6--8 GJ) the cost of the X-SHiELD simulation, while the cost of inference to produce a 10-year downscaled global 3 km dataset is around 0.5\% ($\sim$4 GJ) of the X-SHiELD simulation.
+However, most common use cases would not require global downscaling, so real inference costs are likely much lower.